ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 that did not implement the feature would open itself and its users to attack without any possibility of detection.

-If SCT Feedback is not deployed by a webserver, a webserver may never learn that it was a target of an attack by a malicious log, as described in {{actively-malicious-log}} - although to be clear the prescense of an attack by the log could be learned through STH Pollination.
+A webserver not deploying SCT Feedback may never learn that it was a target of an attack by a malicious log, as described in
+{{actively-malicious-log}} - although the prescense of an attack by the log could be learned through STH Pollination.
 Additionally, users who wish to have the strongest measure of privacy protection (by disabling STH Pollination Proof Fetching and forgoing a Trusted Auditor) could be attacked without risk of detection.

 ## STH Pollination {#threemetheco-sth-pollination}